What You Need To Know Before Starting A Project Near Creeks And Waterways

 San Francisco Bay Area Regional Water Quality Control Board

 1515 Clay Street, Suite 1400, Oakland, CA 94612

-The RWQCB issues water quality certifications for all Army Corps of Engineers permits.
+The RWQCB issues 401 Water Quality Certifications for all Army Corps of Engineers permits.
 For permit fees please see the RWQCB permit fee schedule on the website.
-This agency may require some additional information that is not requested in the JARPA application.
-Check their website for the most recent requirements.
+This agency may require some additional information that is not requested by other agencies.
+Check their website (see Applying for Permits above) for the most recent requirements.

 – Formerly Known as National Marine Fisheries Service (NMFS)